RedisLabs/redislabs-docs/content/rs/concepts/high-availability/replication.md

 rladmin.
 This is due to the potential for relatively slow replication times that can occur with Redis on Flash enabled databases.
 In some cases, if sequential replication is not set up, there is a risk of an Out Of Memory (OOM) situation.
-While it will not cause data loss on the master shards, the replication to slave shards may not succeed as long as there is high write-rate traffic on the master and multiple replications at the same time.
+While it does not cause data loss on the master shards, the replication to slave shards may not succeed as long as there is high write-rate traffic on the master and multiple replications at the same time.